python-ldap/python-ldap/Doc/reference/ldap.rst

 .. py:method:: LDAPObject.result3([msgid=RES_ANY [, all=1 [, timeout=None]]]) -> 4-tuple

    This method behaves almost exactly like :py:meth:`result2()`.
-But it returns an extra item in the tuple, the decoded server controls.
+But it returns an extra item in the tuple, the decoded server controls (:py:class:`list`).
+   Each control is in the form of
+   ``(control_oid: str, criticality: int, control_value: bytes)`` in Python 3.

+   ``control_value`` is a raw byte array directly returned from the LDAP C API.
+   You can use the :py:mod:`ldap.controls` module or the :py:mod:`pyasn1` library to convert them into interpretable formats.

 .. py:method:: LDAPObject.result4([msgid=RES_ANY [, all=1 [, timeout=None [, add_ctrls=0 [, add_intermediates=0 [, add_extop=0 [, resp_ctrl_classes=None]]]]]]]) -> 6-tuple